 Disney's Pocahontas presents a lifestyle choice with the steady home-building Kocuom, choice of her father, as the Gentleman, and the Native killing foreigner John Smith as the Scoundrel.
 She does not end up with either, as Kocoum dies and John Smith must go back to England, but her choice lies with John.

 In King of the Hill, Nancy Hicks-Gribble has been carrying on an affair with the Scoundrel, John Redcorn, while married to her Crazy Survivalist husband Dale (the Gentleman).

-In ThunderCats (2011): Lion-O (Gentleman) has a crush on Cheetara which makes Tygra (Scoundrel) jealous.
-She choses Tygra.
+In Thundercats 2011: Lion-O (Gentleman) has a crush on Cheetara which makes Tygra (Scoundrel) jealous.
+She chooses Tygra.